About your course

 As a BPS accredited course, this Masters draws on a multidisciplinary approach to health.
 You will learn from academics that are at the top of their field, studying in a friendly and supportive environment.

-- Analysis for Health Psychology
+- Research Methods in Health Psychology

-- Research Methodology for Health Psychology
+- Analysis in Health Psychology

 - Fundamental Issues in Health Psychology